sealj553/VexV5Doom/README.md

 prosv5 make
 prosv5 upload
 ````
-* Prepare the microSD card

-The microSD card needs to be formatted as fat32.
-Copy "doom1.wad" to the microSD card.
+* Format the microSD card to fat32 and copy "doom1.wad" to it
 * Insert the microSD card and start the game

 ## Controls